 In the same way, messaging will change in all regions, especially in Asia, where it is most dynamic.
 It will irreversibly change the way people communicate with banks, cabs, and online stores.
 Finally, the advent of the fifth-generation era of communication, 5G, will provide unprecedented speed of information exchange, freeing us from cables and fiber optics.

-5. Artificial Intelligence Will Help with the Development and Implementation of the IoT
+5. Artificial Intelligence Will Help with the Future Development of IoT

 6. More Computing Is Done Locally